ArnolFokam/NER-Annotations-Density-vs-Pre-trained-Models/docs/ijcnlp_aacl_2023/rebuttal.md

 - Missing footnote 1 referenced in line 459.

 ```
 Experiment Results:	      3
 Overall Recommendation:	  2
 Reviewer Confidence:	  4
 Ethical Concerns:	      No
 ```

 ## Response

-We express our gratitude to the reviewers for their incredibly insightful comments.
-Indeed, the conclusion of the study in the paper is somewhat intuitive, as the authors have pointed out.
-The study aims to propose a new way to assess the impact of data quality on the model's performance.
-An additional point to highlight is that the conclusion applies to both low-resource languages and a high-resource one (English through CoNLL, as illustrated in Figure 3 in the paper).
+We thank the review for the remark on the thoroughness of our empirical evaluation and the constructive critism.

+Indeed, as noted by the reviewer, the study's conclusion is somewhat intuitive.
+The primary aim of the study is to propose a systematic approach for assessing how data quality affects model performance.
+We show that this can be achieved through the design of parameterized corruption strategies.

-Furthermore, the study confines itself to NER in order to prevent a dilution of experimental results due to the constraints of our limited computational budget.
-We anticipate that this study will serve as an inspiration for other researchers to undertake similar investigations for various natural language processing tasks, such as machine translation or text classification.
+Also, we acknowledge the study's narrow focus on NER.
+This was mainly done to prevent a dilution of experimental results due to constraints on our limited computational budget.
+We anticipate that this study will serve as an inspiration for other researchers to undertake similar investigations for other natural language processing tasks.
+We will empahsis on our focus on NER notably in the abstract and other sections of the paper where necessary.

+Furthermore, we agree with the reviewer's observation regarding the sentence capping setting.
+As depicted in Figure 2, it is evident that an incremental enhancement in data quality through different corruption strategies doesn't always lead to a proportional increase in model performance (capping sentences vs capping labels).
+This nuanced relationship is a central focus of our paper, emphasizing that the performance of NER models is more influenced by the density of  correct labeled entities rather than the sample count.
+We will emphasize this aspect further in the paper's final version.

+Regarding the remarks on label distortion, we concur that sampling based on the entity distribution in the dataset is a more suitable method for this analysis.
+This approach prevents the complete elimination of under-represented entities from the dataset.
+We will make sure to highlight the limitation of our current approach in the paper's final version.

+Finally, we will correct the footnote numbering.

 # Reviewer #2